ElinaBoman/rootme/README.md

 - STRIPE_WH_SECRET= KEY
 - USE_AWS= KEY

-- You will need to add heroku host name into ALLOWED_HOSTS in your settings.py file.
+- You will need to add the heroku host name into ALLOWED_HOSTS in your settings.py file.
 - To deploy this project you will have to set DEBUG=TRUE to FALSE in your setting.py file, don't forget to make your last git add, commit and push to GitHub!
 - Go to the "Deploy" tab in Heroku and choose GitHub as deployment method
-- Search for your repositry name, selct branch of your own choosing.
+- Search for your repository name, select a branch of your own choosing.
 Finish up by clicking "Connect" button
 - You can choose if you would like automatic deployments.
 This means everytime you push changes to GitHub, your project will be deployed.
-If you would rather do it youself you can choose to have Manual deployment.
+If you would rather do it yourself you can choose to have Manual deployment.
 - After deploying your project you can view the building process.
 If everything has been set up correctly you can view your new app by clicking "View".
 When you are doing your last deployment you will have to remove DISABLE_COLLECTSTATIC from from your config vars!

 ### Google Mail Set up
-- Time to set up Gmail Account!
+- Time to set up a Gmail Account!
 If you have an G-mail account you can log in, otherwise you will have to create an account.
-- When you are signd in to G-mail locate the settings tab.
+- When you are signed in to G-mail, locate the settings tab.
 Go to Other Google account settings.
 Go on to Accounts, Import, Other, Account Settings.
 - Activate 2-step verification
-- Verify access App Passwords and locate Other.
+- Verify access App Passwords and locate Others.
 - Enter a name for your password.
-- Click "Create", this should retrive a key for you.
+- Click "Create", this should retrieve a key for you.
 Copy the key.
 We will now set up Email Settings in settings.py
 - In your settings.py add following:
 -     if 'DEVELOPMENT' in os.environ:
       EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'